Candico: Manufacturing

 With manufacturing facilities in India, Tanzania and South Africa, Candico (ISO 9001-2000, HACCP Certified & FDA approved) owns India's largest integrated confectionery manufacturing facility.
 It has a constructed area of over 350000 sqft.

 The plant has a production capacity of 45,000 tonnes.

-The equipment has been sourced from vendors in Europe including Togum, France; AMP Rose, United Kingdom and BWI Manesty, UK.
+The equipment has been sourced from vendors in Europe including Chocotech, Germany; Togum, France; AMP Rose, United Kingdom and BWI Manesty, UK.

 Contract manufacturing

 Candico is engaged in contract manufacturing / private labeling for international and Indian companies.
-Candico provides complete solutions for its clients, from gum base and flavors to primary and secondary packing materials.
+Candico provides gum base and flavors to primary and secondary packing materials.

 Most clients are located in Europe.
 Some of Candico's clients are: